20centaurifux/efind-website/docs/howto-extensions.md

 	    return result

 The first parameter is always the name of the found file.
-Our example function has two optional arguments: *extension* and *icase*.
+Our example function has two additional arguments: *extension* and *icase*.
 To register the function properly the data types of these arguments have to be declared by adding a special attribute to the callable object:

 	py_check_extension.__signature__=[str, int]

-The *EXTENSION_EXPORT* array exports your custom function(s) to **efind**:
+The *EXTENSION\_EXPORT* array exports your custom function(s) to **efind**:

 	EXTENSION_EXPORT=[py_check_extension]